loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 As can be seen in the tables above lambdas are still part of the language in the compilation scheme at this late stage.
 Commonly lambdas are removed entierly somewhat early in a language, but in #languageName we remove them when compiling to x86-64.

-#bigTodo[yo]
+The method used is very close in principle in lambda lifting, in that lambdas are lifted to the top, but unlike lambda lifting or closure conversion, the function are never modified.
+The parameters are not touched, unlike in the two other methods, where free variables are added as parameters or in an enviornment parameter.

+In the expressions where these lambdas occur, they are simply replaced with a function pointer to said lambda, which can then be called.